Jhonatanoguera/antaeus/README.md

 for pending invoices and updated the rest endpoint to use the previous function.
 Now, time to work in the scheduling function.

+* Added a new service for a runnable task using a schedulerExecutorService.
+After continuing reading, it seems like Timer could have been easier to implement.
+Same as using Calendar for the current date, however, using LocalDate could open possibilities to more accurate information.
+Note the time could also be done with LocalDateTime in case we wanted to set a specific time when to run our automated payment method.
+One thing to point is I'm not 100% sure LocalDate uses a localized date/time.
+Calendar seems to already be localized which is something I'd like to study more before changing my mind about LocalDate.
+Another consideration is that LocalDate is recommended as it's part of Java's time and date libraries updated for the Java 8 version which I personally enjoyed working with.
+Lastly, the AntaeusApp,kt has been updated to run a TaskSchedulerService and start the scheduler task to be executed.

+A few things worth nothing.
+I am much more comfortable after the refactoring, having that little bug going around your mind when you are not satisfied with something made it easier to continue the work.
+I should also point out about my dire need to quickly solve the previous functionality for the payment of invoices was mostly due to being used to create test-friendly code.
+I do am aware of not implementing a single unit test yet, however, I've been considering how though would be testing the functions, I'm happy with the current results as in a simple Java/Junit/Mockito environment, it'll be simple and not require several workarounds.
+The main object to mock would be the data access and services to work with.
+I expect to implement some unit tests in the upcoming days.
+As of now, the tiered development process is done with the 4th step.
+Moving onto the 5th.

+One little thing, I shall apologize in case someone received a notification regarding a PR.
+Haven't used GitHub in some time already and forgot to select my fork as the base, oops :x